-The NCJW/Essex Teen Dating Abuse Awareness Project is a multi-media presentation for high school students as well as a community awareness program.
-Our volunteers go into freshman high school health classes and present a two-day program with the goals to:
+The NCJW/Essex Teen Dating Abuse Awareness Project (TDAA) is a multi-media presentation for high school students as well as a community awareness program.
+The goal of TDAA is to educate teens early to avoid domestic violence in the future.

-- Prevent teens from entering into or remaining in abusive dating relationships by identifying the warning signs of an abusive relationship
+- Identifying the warning signs of an abusive relationship

 We also present community and parent workshops to raise awareness about teen relationship abuse.
-The TDAA parent workshops discuss how to identify the physical and virtual red flags of abuse, how to start a non-judgmental dialogue with children and how to help teens safely leave an unhealthy relationship.
-Civic organizations, religious groups or community agencies can reach out to the TDAA Project for a free 45-minute multimedia presentation in your location.
+The TDAA parent workshop discusses how to identify the physical and virtual red flags of abuse, how to start a non-judgmental dialogue with children, and how to help teens safely leave an unhealthy relationship.
+Civic organizations, religious groups or community agencies can reach out to the TDAA Project for a free presentation at your location.

 You can also email us at: firstname.lastname@example.org.